 8 – Rentals

 You are welcome to bring a towel which we would recommend if possible.
 Otherwise, you can rent a towel for $2 per.
 We’d also suggest renting a locker to store your items.
-Locker rentals cost between $8-$10 per day.
-You can spend right around $60 and rent an “Umbrella Package” which includes a beach umbrella, two reserved loungers, two reserved beach chairs, a table and towels.
+Locker rentals cost between $10-$15 per day.
+You can rent an “Umbrella Package” which includes a beach umbrella, two reserved loungers, two reserved beach chairs, a table, and towels.
 If you really want to go all out, you can rent a private shaded area for up to 6 guests!
 This package includes towels, cushioned seating, a locker, refillable drink mugs, and a cooler stocked with bottled water and ice.
 Plus, attendants are readily available to take food orders and restock beverages as needed.
-This one will cost you close to $350 for the day!

 9 – Check out the “Splash Pack”